This post may contain affiliate links. See our disclosure policy for details.

 Celebrate Read Across America week with these fun, low-prep Wacky Wednesday ideas!
 You’ll create a fun and memorable day that will surely become your favorite wacky tradition!

-Wacky Wednesday is one of our favorite traditions.
-Wacky Wednesday was always the week of March 2nd, when we celebrated Read Across America and Dr. Seuss’ birthday.
+Wacky Wednesday is one of our favorite traditions!
+When I was teaching, Wacky Wednesday was always the week of March 2nd, when we celebrated Read Across America and Dr. Seuss’ birthday.

-I love celebrating Wacky Wednesday because you can have a lot of fun with very little preparation.
+Wacky Wednesday is THE BEST because you can have a lot of fun with very little preparation.
 The silly things we do don’t take away from our regular school routine, it just makes it a little more fun.

 Read on to find 20 Wacky Wednesday ideas:

 - 5 EASY craft ideas